 Menu includes slow-roasted prime rib and smoked pork tenderloin carving stations, turkey pot pie, mushroom toast, pepper pot soup, garden vegetables, roasted sweet potatoes, fresh garden salad, whipped potatoes and assorted desserts.
 Includes coffee, tea and water.
 Soft drinks, alcoholic beverages and juice are available for purchase at the cash bar.
 Menu items subject to change.

 Be sure to read the Frequently Asked Questions section below.

 How long is the event?

 The Grand Illumination is divided into two parts.
 The first part is a theatrical production that takes place while walking from scene to scene through the Gardens and House Museum and lasts for about 45-50 minutes.

-Guests then walk to the newly renovated pavilion for a special family-style dinner prepared by the Middleton Place Restaurant.
+Guests then walk to the Pavilion for a special family-style dinner prepared by the Middleton Place Restaurant.
 We suggest setting aside about two hours total for the event.
 The walking route through the gardens, house and to the dinner is approximately ½ mile.

 How do the time blocks work?

 Guests will be grouped in tours of 12 in the order of arrival within each time block.
 Tours depart continuously throughout the event. (i.g. guests selecting the 6:00 pm tour will depart on their tour in order of arrival/check-in between 6:00 and 6:30).
 The Garden and Museum shops will be open and warm fires will be available for guests awaiting their tours.

 Please plan to arrive 10 minutes before your selected time block.